 4. Dental Floss Under the Nail

-Placing cotton wisps or dental floss under the ingrown nail edge can help by shifting the nail to grow in the correct direction instead of down into the skin.
-Try to lift up the corner of the nail that’s digging in to the skin.
-Take a very small piece of cotton or gauze, and roll it between the fingers to form a small roll or wick.
-Place it between the nail and the skin.
+Placing cotton wisps or dental floss under the ingrown nail border can help by shifting the nail to grow in the correct direction instead of down into the skin.
+Try to lift up the corner of the nail that’s digging into the skin.
+Take a very small piece of cotton or gauze and roll it between the fingers to form a small roll or wick.
+Place it between the nail plate and the nail folds.

-For a gentler method, use the dental floss, but you may want to make sure it’s not a flavored version, as that could cause a burning sensation.
+For a gentler method, use the dental floss, but make sure it’s not a flavored version as that could cause a burning sensation.
 The idea is to keep the nail elevated long enough to allow it to grow out and away from the skin.
 This is uncomfortable but effective.

 5. Avoid High Heels and Tight Shoes

-I know many women enjoy to look of high heels, but if you want the ingrown toenail to remedy quickly, you need to avoid these shoes.
-They can cause more pressure to placed in the area, and that’s likely to cause a big delay in healing as well as pain.
+I know many women enjoy the look of high heels, but if you want the ingrown toenail to remedy quickly, you should avoid these shoes.
+They can cause more pressure to be placed in the affected area, and that’s likely to cause a big delay in healing as well as pain.
 Tight-fitting shoes of any kind can cause this problem.
-Sandals can be helpful, allowing the nail the freedom to to heal correctly.
+Sandals can be helpful, allowing the nail the freedom to heal correctly.

 6. Use Essential Oils to Help Reduce Inflammation and Pain

 You can create your very own essential oil blend by combining melaleuca, (tea tree oil), cyprus, clove, lavender and rosemary with a carrier oil, such as coconut oil.
 Blend well, then gently massage onto the affected area.
-This helps you avoid synthetic medications by providing a natural remedy for the ingrown toenail, ultimately giving the area a healthier environment with which to heal.
+This helps you avoid synthetic medications by providing natural pain relief for the ingrown toenail and ultimately giving the area a healthier environment with which to heal.
 I have provided an ingrown toenail ointment recipe below using essential oils that may work well for you.